Xilinx/mlir-aie/python/utils/README.md

 `PortEvent` is defined in `aie.utils.trace` and `CoreEvent` is defined in `aie.utils.trace_events_enum`.

 ### Configure tile trace settings
-Within the `func.func @sequence` block, we call a set of configuration register writes (`aiex.npu.write32`) to configure the tile trace units and (`aiex.npu.writebd`) to configure the shimDMA.
+Within the `aiex.runtime_sequence` block, we call a set of configuration register writes (`aiex.npu.write32`) to configure the tile trace units and (`aiex.npu.writebd`) to configure the shimDMA.

 For a give AIE2 tile, we configure the trace control registers for the tile core and tile memory separately.
 There are 4 registers we generally use to configure the trace unit behavior.
 2 are for configuring the general trace control and the other 2 are to specify which events our tile's trace hardware is monitoring.